 Pick: Sendwin.

-Why: Avoid cookie bleed and reduce attribution risk by isolating each store’s sessions in separate cloud tabs with consistent IP/geo.
+Why: Avoid cookie bleed and reduce attribution risk by isolating each store’s sessions with consistent IP and geo per profile.

 Pick: Sendwin.

-Why: Global endpoints plus per-session proxies provide cleaner local signals than a system-wide VPN, and you can run parallel SERP checks.
+Why: Per-session proxies provide cleaner local signals than a system-wide VPN, and you can run parallel SERP checks across regions instead of switching one connection back and forth.

 Pick: Sendwin.